|Nutritional Guidelines (per serving)|

 The chops are by far one of the most popular and widely available cuts of lamb.
 They typically come from either the rib or loin of the animal and butcher shops and grocery stores usually carry them in about a 4-ounce serving size.
 These perfectly portioned chops are easy to cook either on a grill or pan-fried.

-Combine the ground black pepper, ground coriander, ground cumin, lemon juice and oil in medium bowl.
+Combine the ground black pepper, ground coriander, ground cumin, lemon juice and oil in a medium bowl.

 Add the lamb chops, cover and marinate in the refrigerator for at least 1 hour, but up to 24 hours.